Simonyung007/Simonyung007.github.io/README.md

 ---

-## About
+## About Me
 Hello!
-I am a passionate gameplay programmer currently studying Game Development.
+I am a student that studying in University of Wollogong and taking Bachelor of Game Development course.
 I enjoy creating fun and engaging experiences across PC, mobile, and console.
 This website showcases my projects, skills, and journey in game development.
+Will keep updating this website if I created new game and published.

 ---